kajfik/ADAnswers-Bot/README.md

 Install an ESLint extension to be able to conform to style guidelines.

 ### Functions
 When adding new functions, PLEASE use functions.js!
 You will need to add them as an export to the `module.exports` line, but it should be relatively straightforward.
+Also make sure to use JSDoc to document them.
+If you're unaware of what JSDoc is, see the next section.
 ## Other important information
 ### IDE and other important things for it
 [**Visual Studio Code**](https://code.visualstudio.com/): Allows you to install these extensions and I know for a fact it will work.
 VSC is a generally good starting IDE.
 However, some people may prefer Visual Studio or maybe Atom.
 I have no idea about if Atom has these extensions or not, which is why I recommend VSC.